Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Vertical expansion, hyperbolicity, and Theorem

 We refer to \cite[Proposition 3.8]{demarco2008axiom} for a proof of this fact.
-It is stated there in the case of an Axiom A polynomial skew-product but the proof only uses vertical expansion over $J_p$.
+It is stated there in the case of an Axiom A polynomial skew product but the proof only uses vertical expansion over $J_p$.